TEAMAI4SG/3_Chatbot_to_ConductInterviews/README.md

 1. Welcome
 2. Did you have a good weekend? (y/n)
-      a.
+   i.
 Yes (Intent): “That's great to hear!
-I hope you had a restful                  weekend.”
+I hope you had a restful                  weekend.” ii.
-      b.
 No (Intent): “I’m sorry to hear that. :( I hope next weekend will be           better.”
-What did you do over the weekend?
+3. What did you do over the weekend?
-Relax (Intent): “That’s good, sometimes you need to take time for yourself to do better moving forward!”
+   i.
+Relax (Intent): “That’s good, sometimes you need to take time for              yourself to do better moving forward!” ii.
 Work (Intent): “Wow, that’s great!
 You sure were productive over the           weekend.
 Good job!”
-Anything else
+4. Anything else

 Steps: